konimarti/flow/README.md

 - ```BelowFloat64{threshold}```: Notifies when a new float64 is below the initial float64 threshold.
 - ```MovingAverage{Size}```: Calculates the moving average over a certain sample size and send the current moving mean to all subscribers.

+## Stream processing: Anomaly detection and user-defined filters
+An example for anomaly detection in streams using user-defined filters can be found [here](http://github.com/konimarti/observer/tree/master/example/anomaly_detection.go).

 ## Usage

 * To get a channel-based observer: